MauriceFaber/drivebox/README.md

 1. Download the latest firmware.bin from release page.
 2. Go to the OTA update page on your device or enter the url directly (http://192.168.4.1/update)
 3. Selecte Firmware and upload the firmware file
-4. Wait for for device to reboot
+4. Wait for device to reboot
 5. You may have to reconnect to the devices WiFi